lijiejie/BBScan/README.md

 	                        Scan several hosts from command line
-	  -f TargetFile         Load new line delimited targets from TargetFile -d TargetDirectory    Load all *.txt files from TargetDirectory --crawler TargetDirectory
+	  -f TargetFile         Load new line delimited targets from TargetFile -d TargetDirectory    Load all *.txt files from TargetDirectory --crawler CrawlDirectory
-	                        Load all *.log crawler files from TargetDirectory --full                Process all sub directories.
+	                        Load all *.log crawl files from CrawlDirectory --full                Process all sub directories.
 	  -n, --no-crawl        No crawling, sub folders will not be processed.
 	  -nn, --no-check404    No HTTP 404 existence check